peasy/Peasy.NET-Samples/README.md

 #### ASP.NET MVC &#8594; In Memory
 ![WPF &#8594; In Memory](https://www.dropbox.com/s/l3q8y2obxhxy9ca/MVC%20%281%29.png?dl=0&raw=1)

+In this scenario, the ASP.NET MVC client consumes [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) that communicate with in-memory data stores.

+The MVC project uses dynamic dependency injection to create business services and data proxies that will be injected into the MVC controllers.
+To configure the MVC project to consume in-memory data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.MVC/DependencyInjection.config) file.

+Notice that there are two configuration sections for data proxies; one for Entity Framework and one for In-Memory, respectively.
+Simply ensure that the Entity Framework section is commented out and the In Memory section is uncommented.

+To run the application, ensure that the MVC project is set as the startup project.

 #### ASP.NET MVC &#8594; SQL Server
 ![WPF &#8594; In Memory](https://www.dropbox.com/s/9gsj1omqezv2f0b/MVC-SQL.png?dl=0&raw=1)

+In this scenario, the ASP.NET MVC client consumes [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) that use Entity Framework 6.0 to communicate with a SQL Server database.

+The MVC project uses dynamic dependency injection to create business services and data proxies that will be injected into the MVC controllers.
+To configure the MVC project to consume Entity Framework data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.MVC/DependencyInjection.config) file.

+Notice that there are two configuration sections for data proxies; one for Entity Framework and one for In-Memory, respectively.
+Simply ensure that the Entity Framework section not commented out and the In Memory section is commented.

+Before running the application, be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration.

+To run the application, ensure that the MVC project is set as the startup project.

 #### ASP.NET MVC &#8594; Web API &#8594; In Memory
 ![WPF &#8594; In Memory](https://www.dropbox.com/s/ubegb4hp860nkjf/MVC-API.png?dl=0&raw=1)